 We saw a large degree of variability in fertility for psyllids on all genotypes.
 We only permitted male access to the female psyllids during the initial period to increase female longevity by preventing possible harassment (Abdullah 2008, Wenninger and Hall 2008, Arnqvist and Rowe 2013).
 Abdullah (2008), Yang and Liu (2009) and Yang et al. (2013) all kept female and male psyllids together to freely mate for the duration their observations, which may explain why they observed greater fertility than we did.
 It is possible that potato psyllids may require multiple mates and/or multiple mating over time to maintain egg fertility (Wenninger and Hall 2008, Arnqvist and Rowe 2013).
 Knowlton and Janes (1931) reported (with a limited number of observations) reductions in egg fertility over time after a single mating.
 There also may be some variability in female reproductive output created by the physiological interactions of male spermatophores, female spermathecae and/or spermatodose (Marchini et al. 2011), which all influence how long females are able to remain fertile (Qazi and Hogdal 2010, Schnakenberg et al. 2011, Wolfner 2011, Abe and Kamimura 2015).

 In conclusion, we found little evidence of antixenosis or antibiosis with respect to settling behavior, but we saw a reduction in egg fertility on the putatively resistant genotypes 18-24 days after mating.
-Taken together, these results suggest that the modality of resistance to Lso for the A07781 genotypes (Rashidi et al. 2017) is not likely related to psyllid settling behaviors, but rather that reduced ZC symptoms may be due to resistance to Lso development itself or presence of mechanisms that limit symptom expression.
+Taken together, these results suggest that the modality of resistance to Lso for the A07781 genotypes (Rashidi et al. 2017) is not likely related to psyllid settling behaviors, but rather that reduced ZC symptoms may be due to resistance or tolerance to Lso development itself or presence of mechanisms that limit symptom expression.
 Further work will be required to clarify the modality of resistance to Lso in the A07781 genotypes.

 Acknowledgments